 Find an existing story that Dan is passionate about

-Look again at the Native American tale for Dan to work on.
+Look again at the Native American tale for Dan to work on and broadening out a search whilst also using aspects of maybe the stories that have been developed .
 Dan to take the two existing stories and rework them

+The other options outlined by Mark were:

 Find another choreographer to work on the project

-Northern Ballet to produce The Great Blueness for Hull with no CBeebies involvement
+Northern Ballet to produce The Great Blueness for Hull with no CBeebies involvement (all agreed this was not viable)

 The group quickly moved to the option of finding a way to make the project work with Dan as follows:

 Dan to take both commissioned stories, and the native American tale and look to fuse them into one story.
-Additionally Dan will look at other sources of colour stories – bearing in mind that we cannot in any way touch on the material covered in The Great Blueness.
+Additionally, Dan will look at other sources of colour stories – bearing in mind that we cannot in any way touch on the material covered in The Great Blueness in any form as legally we would struggle.

 Stories contd.

 Dan did say he is not confident as a writer, so Tony and Angela will then work with Dan on the 27th and 28th March in Leeds on the story.
+Niccy has odffered to come to the 27th in Leeds and Dan/ Mark or Angela to let Niccy know next week if it is deemed helpful

-This will lead into the final decision about the project going forward on Friday 31st March.
+It was discussed that this could still lead into the final decision about the project going forward on Friday 31st March.

-Once we have the story, Dan can then take this and work on the scenario ahead of the creative workshop with composer and designer, which will move into the first week of April.
+Once we have the story, Dan will then take this and work on the scenario ahead of the creative workshop with composer and designer, and the creative core team of (Angela, Tony and Niccy) which will move into the first week of April.

 Since the meeting – have agreed that Dan will send headline notes on story towards end of next week.
+For Hull and the BBC to look at prior to the 27th.

 Timeline